-- 12. Institutions should have in place a stress testing programme that should cover at least the following: - a) the types of stress testing and their main objectives and application; - b) the frequency of the different stress testing exercises; - c) the internal governance regime with clear responsibilities and procedures; - d) in case of a group, the scope of the entities included and the coverage (e.g. risk types and portfolios) of the stress tests; - e) the methodological details, including models used and possible links between liquidity stress tests and solvency stress tests, namely the respective magnitude of such dynamic interaction and capture of feedback effects; - f) the range of assumptions, including business and managerial, and remedial actions envisaged for each stress test; and - g) the relevant data infrastructure. - 13.
-Parent institutions in a Member State and EU parent institutions should also develop a group stress testing programme to be approved and monitored by their senior management and management body in the context of their centralised risk management policy.
-The group stress testing programme should include and address to the extent appropriate all institutions subject to consolidation. - 14.
-The group institutions should, when establishing their individual stress testing programme, take into account the relevant group stress testing programme. - 15.
-Institutions should also include reverse stress testing and the respective scenarios in their stress testing programme. - 16.
-Institutions should ensure that their stress testing programmes are workable and feasible and inform the decision making at all appropriate management levels about all existing and potential material risks. - 17.
-Institutions should regularly assess their stress testing programme to determine its effectiveness, robustness and should update it as appropriate.
-The assessment should be made at least on an annual basis, on the basis both of a quantitative and a qualitative analysis and should fully reflect the changing external and internal conditions.
-Institutions should ensure that the frequency of the assessment takes into account the frequency of the corresponding stress test applications.
+- 12. Institutions should have in place a stress testing programme that should cover at least the following: - a) the types of stress testing and their main objectives and applications; - b) the frequency of the different stress testing exercises; - c) the internal governance arrangements including well-defined, transparent and consistent lines of responsibility and procedures; - d) in the case of a group, the scope of the entities included and the coverage (e.g. risk types and portfolios) of the stress tests; - e) the relevant data infrastructure; - f) the methodological details, including models used and possible links between liquidity stress tests and solvency stress tests, namely the magnitude of such dynamic interactions and the capture of feedback effects; - g) the range of assumptions, including business and managerial, and remedial actions envisaged for each stress test. - 13.
+Parent institutions in a Member State and EU parent institutions should also develop a group stress testing programme to be approved and monitored by the management body and implemented by their senior management in the context of their centralised risk management policy.
+A group stress testing programme should include and address, to the extent appropriate, all institutions subject to prudential consolidation. - 14.
+The institutions within the scope of prudential consolidation should, when establishing their individual stress testing programmes, take into account the relevant group stress testing programme. - 15.
+Institutions should also include reverse stress testing and reverse stress testing scenarios in their stress testing programmes. - 16.
+Institutions should ensure that their stress testing programmes are workable and feasible and that they inform decision-making at all appropriate management levels about all existing and potential material risks. - 17.
+Institutions should regularly assess their stress testing programmes to determine their effectiveness and robustness, and should update them as appropriate.
+The assessment should be made on at least an annual basis and on the basis of both a quantitative and a qualitative analysis, and should fully reflect the changing external and internal conditions.
+Institutions should ensure that the frequency of assessments takes into account the frequency of the corresponding stress test applications.